manuGil/online-core/docs/source/data-modeling.rst

    .. image:: _static/img/geldrop-table.png
       :align: center

    Topology can also be used to ensure consistency of the geometries in a vector layer.
-There are five rules of  `Topological consistency`_, which you should know about.
+There are five rules of  |ltb| `Topological consistency`_, which you should know about.

 Task 3.2